eynsmre/blackjack/README.md

 Blackjack is a card game where the goal is to have a hand value as close to 21 as possible without exceeding it.
 The game is played between a player and a computer dealer.

-The player starts with 200 TL (Turkish Lira) and can place bets.
+The player starts with 200 PLN and can place bets.
 The player can choose to "Push" (get another card), "Wait" (end their turn), or "Double it" (double their bet and get one more card).
 The computer dealer must have a hand value of at least 17.
 The player and computer are initially dealt two cards each.